biggerleb/Mini-Spotify/README.md

 ```
 npx create-react-app mini-spotify
 ```
-In mini-spotify directory delete all files except node-modules, then paste there everything from this repository, then run
+In mini-spotify directory delete all files and directories except node-modules directory, then paste there everything from this repository, then run
 ```
 npm install
 ```